There are two services we offer for Probate:

 - There is no inheritance tax payable and the executors do not need to submit a full account to HMRC

 - There are no claims made against the estate

-To obtain the Grant only service, we anticipate this will take between 5 and 6 hours at £250 per hour.
-Total fee estimated at between £1,250 and £1,500 + VAT.
+For the Grant only service, we anticipate this will take between 5 and 6 hours at £270 per hour.
+Total fee estimated at between £1,080 and £1,6200 + VAT.
 This is an estimate and not a fixed fee.

-For a full administration of the Estate, we anticipate this will take between 10 and 12 hours at £250 per hour.
-Total fee estimated between £2,500 – £3,000 + VAT to conclude the full administration of the Estate.
+For a full administration service, we anticipate this will take between 10 and 12 hours at £270 per hour.
+Total fee estimated between £2,700 – £3,240 + VAT to conclude the full administration of the estate.
 This is an estimate and not a fixed fee.

 The above scenario is the most straight forward example of Probate we can give.

-For estates where Hepburn Delaney find the deceased affairs are not known to others and have to investigate all the assets and liabilities ourselves then the costs will be higher.
+Therefore, where there are any additional complicating factors then the costs will be more than those estimated above.
+For estates where Hepburn Delaney find the deceased affairs are not known to others and we have to investigate all the assets and liabilities ourselves then the costs will also be higher.
 As an example, Hepburn Delaney has recently completed a Probate where our tasks not only included establishing the extent of the estate, but also registering the deceased’s death, arranging the funeral/memorial service, house clearance, auction of valuables and arranging the sale of the property.
-The cost to obtain grant of probate was £14,000. with the full administration concluding at £20,000.
+The cost to obtain grant of probate was £14,000 Plus VAT and disbursements with the full administration costs concluding at £20,000 plus VAT and disbursements.

 We can be flexible in our approach and can agree with you which elements of the estate administration we will carry out on your behalf, and which elements of the work you wish to do yourself in order to keep costs to a minimum.
 Please therefore always contact us directly to obtain a specific estimate of our costs for dealing with your particular matter.